ubershy/StreamSis/README.md

 What is it and what does it do
 --------------
-If you are a programmer, I'm sure you can figure it out. =)
+No explicit explanation here.
 *Recently I decided to fill up my GitHub profile and from now on I want my future commits to be publicly trackable.
-Still now I want any public attention to be less as possible.
-So no explicit explanation here.*
+Still now I want any public attention to be less as possible.*
+But if you are a programmer, I'm sure you can figure it out. =)

 Not ready for release
 --------------